-Is a perfect stop along your tour, not only for the well crafted wines but also the exquisite panoramic views across Waiheke.
+Is a perfect stop on your tour, not only for the well-crafted wines but also the exquisite panoramic views of Waiheke.

 Cable Bay Vineyards

-Definitely the most contemporary of the vineyards in Waiheke, it has a mixed of both casual or formal dining options.
-Indulge in their hand-crafted wines grown in their two small batch vineyards or feast on their award winning cuisine.
-They also play host to a number of different music concerts including; opera, classical, DJ sessions and famous bands.
+Undoubtedly the most contemporary of the vineyards in Waiheke, it has a mixture of both casual or formal dining options.
+Indulge in their hand-crafted wines grown in their two small-batch vineyards or feast on their award-winning cuisine.
+They also play host to many different music concerts including; opera, classical, DJ sessions and famous bands.